caseman/nammmr.org/about-us.md

 "MMM" refers to Midget, Magna and Magnette: the overhead cam MGs produced between 1929 and 1936.

-Currently 142 members participate in the Register.
-The members own a total of 217 MMM cars encompassing 21 different models (although 459 cars have been known to the Register).
-Publications sent to members in good standing include the "N.A.
-MMM Newsletter" and the "N.A.
-MMM Annual Directory".
+The register has circa 150 members who own (in total) over 200 cars encompassing more than 20 different models.
+The register also has records of about 250 MMM cars in North America that are currently not in the active membership.
+The "N.A.
+MMM Annual Directory" is sent to members in good standing.

 The [NAMMMR Purpose & Guidelines document](guidelines-and-purposes)
 contains Definitions and Qualifications for authentic MMM cars as recognised